sermon: Maintaining Good Health (Part 14)

 Do you know that symbolically every offering that went on the altar had to be salted?
 There are symbolic reasons for that, part of which is that salt is a preservative.
 But also we can pick up on that, which is showing that every meal God ate was salted.
 There is something to be learned there.

 The very best salt is not white in color.
-It is gray, and it doesn't look very attractive to American eyes, but the very best salt is gray in color.
+It is gray (or pink), and it sometimes does not look very attractive to American eyes, but the very best salt is gray in color.
 Again, it is loaded with minerals.
-If you get the refined white stuff that you buy in the store, you will find it has sodium chloride in it, and that's about it, because everything else has been leached out of it.
-But if you get good salt, you're going to find that it has a lot of other minerals in it besides sodium and chloride.
-I'll tell you this, that it is also a great deal saltier than that white Morton salt that you buy, and it doesn't take as much to salt what you want to salt.
+If you get the refined white stuff that you buy in the store, you will find it has sodium chloride in it, and that is about it, because everything else has been leached out of it.
+But if you get good salt, you are going to find that it has a lot of other minerals in it besides sodium and chloride.
+I will tell you this, that it is also a great deal saltier than that white Morton salt that you buy, and it does not take as much to salt what you want to salt.

 I probably had more anguish over this sermon than any sermon that I have given in this series.
 The reason is because the subject is so big that all I can do is skim across the top, because I want to get off the subject.
 It gets too big.
 So I have given you a few principles that I think are helpful, and they are all found within the Bible itself.
 The Bible gives its endorsement of salt.
 It gives its endorsement to milk.
 It gives its endorsement to honey, and to oil, and on and on.
 We can pick up principles like on the water and how important minerals are to us, because we are of the earth.

-Isaiah 55:1 Ho, every one that thirsts, come you to the waters, and he that has no money; come you, buy, and eat; yea, come buy wine and milk without money and without price.
-2 Wherefore do you spend money for that which is not bread?
-And your labour for that which satisfies not?
-Hearken diligently unto me, and eat you that which is good, [There's the "Hierarchy of Values."] and let your soul delight itself in fatness [meaning prosperity.
+Isaiah 55:1-2 Ho!
+Everyone who thirsts, come to the waters; and you who have no money, come, buy and eat.
+Yes, come buy wine and milk without money and without price.
+Why do you spend money for what is not bread?
+And your wages for what does not satisfy?
+Listen carefully to Me, and eat what is good [There is the "Hierarchy of Values."], and let your soul delight itself in abundance [meaning prosperity].

-This verse contains a strong inference that eating is going to demand choices be made, and we are strongly advised by God to eat that which is good, both physically and spiritually.
-It's counsel from God that wisdom is available.
+This verse contains a strong implication that eating is going to demand choices be made, and we are strongly advised by God to eat that which is good, both physically and spiritually.
+It is counsel from God that wisdom is available.

-Proverbs 1:20 Wisdom cries without; she utters her voice in the streets
+Proverbs 1:20 Wisdom calls aloud outside; she raises her voice in the open squares.

 Wisdom is not just found in the pages of the Bible.
 There is wisdom regarding other things apart from the Bible, including this thing concerning health.
-I said it's out there.
-It's available.
+I said it is out there.
+It is available.
 You can ask God for His guidance for what you need to take care of your particular responsibility.
-It's out there.
+It is out there.
 Ask for His guidance.

-V1 Wisdom cries without; she utters her voice in the streets: 21 She cries in the chief place of concourse, in the openings of the gates: in the city she utters her words, saying, 22 How long, you simple ones, will you love simplicity?
-And the scorners delight in their scorning, and fools hate knowledge?
+Proverbs 1:20-22 Wisdom calls aloud outside; she raises her voice in the open squares.
+She cries out in the chief concourses, at the openings of the gates in the city she speaks her words: How long, you simple ones, will you love simplicity?
+For scorners delight in their scorning, and fools hate knowledge?

 In verses 23 through 30 there is a strong admonishment that those who turn away from what is available are going to find that God turns from them.
 He is referring to wisdom.

-V31 Therefore shall they eat of the fruit of their own way, and be filled with their own devices.
+Proverbs 1:31 Therefore shall they eat of the fruit of their own way, and be filled to the full with their own fancies.

-Think of that in reference to the first verse we used— Proverbs 26:2—"The curse causeless shall not come."
-If we don't pay attention to law, whether it be biblical law, physical law, or whatever it is, then God is warning that we're going to pay the piper.
+Think of that in reference to the first verse we used—Proverbs 26:2—"a curse without a cause shall not alight."
+If we do not pay attention to law, whether it be biblical law, physical law, or whatever it is, then God is warning that we are going to pay the piper.

-V31 Therefore shall they eat of the fruit of their own way, and be filled with their own devices.
-32 For the turning away of the simple shall slay them, and the prosperity of fools shall destroy them.
-33 But whoso hearkens unto me shall dwell safely, and shall be quiet from fear of evil.
+Proverbs 1:31-33 Therefore shall they eat of the fruit of their own way, and be filled to the full with their own fancies.
+For the turning away of the simple will slay them, and the complacency of fools will destroy them; but whoever listens to me will dwell safely, and will be secure without fear of evil.

 Brethren, there is no escaping this law.
-There is no escaping from the laws of God, whether they're in nature, or whether they're spiritual laws listed in God's word.
+There is no escaping from the laws of God, whether they are in nature, or whether they are spiritual laws listed in God's Word.

-I Corinthians 6:19 What?
-Know you not that your body is the temple of the Holy Spirit which is in you; which you have of God, and you are not your own?
-20 For you are bought with a price: therefore glorify God in your body, and in your spirit, which are God's.
+I Corinthians 6:19-20 Or do you not know that your body is the temple of the Holy Spirit who is in you, whom you have from God, and you are not your own?
+For you are bought with a price; therefore glorify God in your body and in your spirit, which are God's.

 We absolutely have a spiritual responsibility.
 We ignore it at our own risk, possibly even of our salvation, because in ignoring it, we are ignoring God and His ways.

-I want to again emphasize that this is not easy, but it's part and parcel of the difficult and narrow way.
-The rewards are well worth it because we've gone a long way in pleasing God, and in the end eternal life.
+I want to again emphasize that this is not easy, but it is part and parcel of the difficult and narrow way.
+The rewards are well worth it because we have gone a long way in pleasing God, and in the end eternal life.